bencoleman24/Music-Recommendation-Website/README.md

 # Music Recommendation Website

-This project is a web-based application that serves personalized recommendations to users.
+This project is a web-based application that serves personalized song recommendations to users.
 Users can select the recommendation model type (e.g., popularity-based, cosine similarity, k-means, neural networks) and input their genre preferences or a song that they want a recommendations based off of.
 The system then generates tailored suggestions with corresponding song links, providing an smooth and interactive experience.

 __Demo Video__: